HenryTangIntel/gaudi-connection/README.md

 ### How Performance Testing Works

 1. For each connection discovered, the tool:
-   - Extracts source and destination device information including GIDs and port numbers
+   - Extracts source and destination device information including GIDs and port numbers (all outputs now include port info)
+   - If GIDs are missing or the `perf_test` utility is not found/executable, the tool prints the server and client perf_test command lines as a dry run for each connection, and skips execution.
-   - Runs the `/opt/habanalabs/perf-test/perf_test` utility in server mode on the source device
-   - Runs the utility in client mode on the destination device
+   - Otherwise, runs the `/opt/habanalabs/perf-test/perf_test` utility in server mode on the source device and client mode on the destination device, collecting and processing the results.
-   - Collects and processes the results

-2. The performance test runs for approximately 5 seconds per connection.

-3. After all tests complete, a summary is displayed showing:
+2. After all tests complete, a summary is displayed showing:
    - Total number of connections tested
    - Number of successful tests
    - Number of failed tests